jackbergus/approxProbTraceAlign/README.md

 ## Acknowledgments

-* This work was part of a paper co-authored with Fabrizio Maggi, Marco Montali & Rafael Peñaloza
+* This work was part of the paper "_A Tool for Computing Probabilistic Trace Alignments_" co-authored with Fabrizio Maggi, Marco Montali & Rafael Peñaloza